Menu

 After registering, you will receive a confirmation email containing information about joining the webinar.

-Speakers: Aleria Gozzi, SUPSI Politecnico di Torino; Tullia Iori, Università degli Studi di Roma Tor Vergata, Italy.
+Speakers: Valeria Gozzi, SUPSI Politecnico di Torino; Tullia Iori, Università degli Studi di Roma Tor Vergata, Italy.

 Moderators: Fabrizio Palmisano, NG Chair, Erica Lenticchia, Politecnico di Torino; Filippo Landi, University of Pisa; Italian National Group.